SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/cloud_and_saas/netskope/netskope_transaction.md

 ### Prerequisites

 - Access to Sekoia.io Intakes and Playbook pages with write permissions
-- Administrator access to the Google Cloud console
+- Access to the Netskope Admin console
-- Configured PubSub Lite subscription
+- The Event Streaming option activated (Please contact the Netskope Support if not).

-### Create and download JSON keys (service account credentials)
+### Create and download JSON keys

-To use a service account from outside of Google Cloud, such as on Sekoia.io, you must first establish the identity of the service account.
-Public/private key pairs provide a secure way of accomplishing this goal.
-When you create a service account key, the public portion is stored on Google Cloud, while the private portion is available only to you.

-!!!
-Note
-	By default, service account keys never expire.
+The Netskope Event Streaming rely on [Google Pub/Sub lite](https://cloud.google.com/pubsub/lite/docs).
+To collect transaction events, you will need a subscription key:

-1. Go to the Service accounts page
+1. Connect to the Netskope Admin console
-2. Select your cloud project
-3. Click the email address of the service account that you want to create a key for
-4. Click the **Keys** tab
-5. Click the **Add key** drop-down menu, then select **Create new key**
-6. Select **JSON** as the Key type and click **Create**

-!!!
-Important
-	Clicking **Create** downloads a service account key file.
-After you download the key file, you cannot download it again.
-You will need it on the following steps on Sekoia.io.
+2. Go to `Settings > Tools`
+3. On the left panel, click on the `Event Streaming`.
+If the section is not available in our Admin UI, please contact the Netskope Support.
+4. Go to the `Subscription Key` section and click on `Generate and Download key`

-Find more information on the [official google documentation](https://cloud.google.com/iam/docs/keys-create-delete).
+Find more information about the subscription key on the [official google documentation](https://cloud.google.com/iam/docs/keys-create-delete).

 **Example of JSON key file**